TICINO TREKS

 • Daily walking duration: 3 to 7 hours

-• In cities: Hotel stays in Kathmandu and Pokhara
+• In cities: Hotel accommodation in Kathmandu and Pokhara

 Itineraries